LANDIS-II-Foundation/Extension-DGS-Succession/docs/index.md

 # Download

-- The latest version of SCRPPLE can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/Extension-SCRPPLE/blob/master/deploy/installer/LANDIS-II-V7%20SCRAPPLE%203.2.2-setup.exe).
+- The latest version of DGS can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/Extension-DGS-Succession/blob/master/deploy/installer/LANDIS-II-V7 DGS%Succession%1.102-setup.exe).
 To install it on your computer, launch the installer.

 # Example Files

 LANDIS-II requires a global parameter file for your scenario, and separate parameter files for each extension.

-Example files can be [downloaded from GitHub](https://downgit.github.io/#/home?url=https://github.com/LANDIS-II-Foundation/Extension-SCRPPLE/tree/master/Testing/Core7-SCRAPPLE3.2).
+Example files can be [downloaded from GitHub](https://downgit.github.io/#/home?url=https://github.com/LANDIS-II-Foundation/Extension-DGS-Succession/tree/master/testing/Core7-DGS_version1.102).

-# Supporting R-Code

-We also provide R-code that has been used to parameterize SCRPPLE.
-This R-code is provided 'as is' and no support is implied.
-[R code on GitHub](https://downgit.github.io/#/home?url=https://github.com/LANDIS-II-Foundation/Extension-SCRPPLE/tree/master/Supporting%20R%20Code)

 # Support

-If you have a question, please contact Robert Scheller.
+If you have a question, please contact Dr. Melissa Lucash.
 You can also ask for help in the [LANDIS-II users group](http://www.landis-ii.org/users).

-If you come across any issue or suspected bug, please post about it in the [issue section of the Github repository](https://github.com/LANDIS-II-Foundation/Extension-SCRPPLE/issues) (GitHub ID required).
+If you come across any issue or suspected bug, please post about it in the [issue section of the Github repository](https://github.com/LANDIS-II-Foundation/Extension-DGS-Succession/issues) (GitHub ID required).

 # Author

 [The LANDIS-II Foundation](http://www.landis-ii.org)

-Mail : rschell@ncsu.edu
+Mail : mlucash@uoregon.edu